-On Monday evening, the 4th of December, 1037, whilst engaged at the Gity Hall, in swearing in Special Constables, and in the distribution of arms, &c., finding from the number of Magistrates present, that he could be of more service by taking charge of several volunteers who had, ascenbled to patrol on horseback through the different approaches to the City during the night, for the purpose of reconnoitering the movements of the Rebels, who were said to be in force, especially in Yonge-Street, Mr. Powell decline turning out, in person, on that critical service, and Mr. Archibald McDonald offered to accompany him.
+On Monday evening, the 4th of December, 1837, whilst engaged at the City Hall, in swearing in Special Constables, and in the distribution of arms, &c., finding from the number of Magistrates present, that he could be of more service by taking charge of several volunteers who had assembled to patrol on horseback through the different approaches to the City during the night, for the purpose of reconnoitering the movements of the Rebels, who were said to be in force, especially in Yonge-Street, Mr. Powell determined on turning out, in person, on that critical service, and Mr. Archibald McDonald offered to accompany him.

-Just as the arrangements were made for this service, Col. FITZGIBBON, in company with Mr. BROCK and Mr. BELLINGHAM, rode up and declared their intention of turning out likewise.
-It was agreed they should go together.....
-Mr. McDonald went home for his horse, and Mr. Powell went to his house for acms; but, after loading his gun, finding he had no caps, he abandoned the idea of taking it, and proceeded to overtake the party, who had gone on before, having with him only two small pistols, which he had borrowed from the High Bailiff as he left the City Hall.
+Just as the arrangements were made for this service, Col. FITZGIBBON, in company with Mr. Brock and Mr. Bellingham, rode up and declared their intention of turning out likewise.
+It was agreed they should go together.
+Mr. McDonald went home for his horse, and Mr. Powell went to his house for arms; but, after loading his gun, finding he had no caps, he abandoned the idea of taking it, and proceeded to overtake the party, who had gone on before, having with him only two small pistols, which he had borrowed from the High Bailiff as he left the City Hall.

-Mr. Powell went alone as far as the Sheriff's Hill, about a mile from the City. when he met Col. Fitzgibbon returning by himself, who observed that Mr. Brock and Bellingham had gone farther on.
+Mr. Powell went alone as far as the Sheriff's Hill, about a mile from the City, when he met Col. Fitzgibbon returning by himself, who observed that Mr. Brock and Mr. Bellingham had gone farther on.
 Mr. Powell returned with Col. Fitzgibbon as far as the toll-gate, when they met Mr. McDonald; Col. F. observing that all was quiet, as he thought, up Yonge-Street, went home; but Mr. Powell and Mr. McDonald not being quite satisfied, resolved upon proceeding northwards with the view of overtaking Mr. Brock and Mr. Bellingham.

-As they were proceeding leisurely along on rising the eminence called the Blue-Hills, they encountered four persons on horseback, riding abreast of each other; Mr. Powell thought they were friends, but, as they approached, no less a personage than Mackenzie himself, advanced a linde before the rest, and ordered Mr. Powell and his field to halt; the others, his companions, instantly surrounded them-Mackenzie was armed with a large horse-pistol, the rest had rifles in their hands.
+As they were proceeding leisurely along, on rising the eminence called the Blue-Hills, they encountered four persons on horseback, riding abreast of each other; Mr. Powell thought they were friends, but, as they approached, no less a personage than Mackenzie nimself, advanced a little before the rest, and ordered Mr. Powell and his friend to halt; the others, his companions, instantly surrounded them-Mackenzie was armed with a large horse-pistol, the rest had rifles in their hands.

-On Mackenzie telling Mr. P. and his friend that they were prisoners, Mr. P: demanded by what authority!
-ANDERSON, who was one of the opposing party, then cried out that "their rifles were their authority!", Mackenzie asked many questions as to the force, and preparations made in town ?--- what guard was placed at the Government House ? and whether an attack on the part of the rebels was expected that night ? &c. & c., to all which questions Mr. P. indignantly and fearlessly replied, that he, Mackenzie, might go and see.
-This answer appeared to eurage the little rebel very much, and he immediately ordered Anderson and Sheppard to march his prisoners into the rear, and "hurry on the men!"
+On Mackenzie telling Mr. P. and his friend that they were prisoners, Mr. P. demanded by what autl.ority!
+Mackenzie replied, he would soon let him know by what authority!
+Anderson, who was one of the opposing party, then cried out, that "their rifles were their authority!"
+Mackenzie asked many questions as to the force, and prepations made in town?-what guard was placed at the Government House? and whether an attack on the part of the rebels was expected that night? &c. &c., to all which questions Mr. P. indignantly and fearlessly replied, that he, Mackenzie, might go and see.
+This answer appeared to enrage the little rebel very much, and he immediately ordered Anderson and Sheppard to march his prisoners into the rear, and "hurry on the men!"